Cultures of North America 1000 BCE map Moxy

 |c.1000||Earliest evidence of MAYA settlement at Copan in Honduras.||1000 owjMT

-WRITING V: CASCAJAL BLOCK, a stone slab discovered in Veracruz, contains oldest script in Western Hemisphere.
+Writing V: CASCAJAL BLOCK, a writing tablet-size block with 62 characters unlike any yet seen in Mesoamerica.
+Discovered by locals in the Olmec heartland in Veracruz, contains oldest script in Western Hemisphere.
 Written by Olmecs.
 Has 62 glyphs, some of which resemble plants such as maize and pineapple, or animals such as insects and fish.
 Some are just abstract boxes or blobs.

 (See Linear-A 1600.
 Linear-B 1150, Phoenician 1100, Phoenician 950, Semitic 950)